djalbat/yapp/README.md

     npm install

-You will need to do this if you want to look at the examples.
+You will need to do this if you want to look at the examples or contribute.

 Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
-These can be found in the `css/` directory and can be copied as-is to your file folder or server.
-Additionally, there is a small squiggle image that is used to highlight error tokens.
+These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight error tokens.
 This should also be supplied, or just do without the squiggle.

 ## Usage

 If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there.
 Otherwise read on.

-As well as inserting an instance of Yapp into the DOM, you also need to style it.
+As well as inserting an instance of Yapp into the DOM, you will need to style it.
 Instructions for doing so are given in the sub-section for styling Yapp further on.
-The requisite code is left out of the listings in the next two sub-sections for brevity's sake, however you will need to add it the style rendering code, too.
+The requisite code is left out of the listings in the next two sub-sections for brevity's sake, however you will need to add the style rendering code at some point.

 ### Using Yapp standalone